 Scripture gives us a very specific reason for the baptism of Jesus Christ. i.e. “to fulfill all righteousness”.
 What was accomplished by the events of the baptism tell us what righteousness Christ fulfilled at His baptism.
 1) He was made known to John the Baptist and by extension to Israel.
-2) the pronouncement of Him being God’s beloved Son proved that He was just that, and 3) it pronounced Christ as King of Israel.
+2) He was anointed, this He was set apart unto service to God.3) the pronouncement of Him being God’s beloved Son proved that He was just that, and 4) it pronounced Christ as King of Israel.

 It might be helpful to list what was accomplished by the events after the baptism which fulfilled all righteousness.